-- The highest possible quality of life
+We provide the highest quality of life

-- The greatest possible level of independence for each resident
+and greatest level of independence

 What is Aldersgate Special Needs Ministry?